Sarge (TV series): Overview

 The series was set in San Diego and the pilot movie was filmed primarily on location.
 However, when the series went into production, episodes were filmed in Los Angeles.
 The parish church used was St. Peter's Italian Catholic Church on North Broadway in Chinatown.

 George Kennedy's character was originally Sarge Swanson in the pilot movie.
 Starting with the Ironside crossover episode, and for the rest of the series, his last name was changed from Swanson to Cavanaugh.
 Supporting actor Ramon Bieri played Sarge's police contact.
 In the pilot, his name was Chief Dewey, but was changed to Lt.
 Barney Verick, chief of detectives, for the series.
 Sallie Shockley (Valerie) and Harold Sakata (Kenji Takichi) reprised their roles from the pilot movie for the series.
 Henry Wilcoxon as Bishop Andrade and Dana Elcar as Father Frank Dismore also appeared in the pilot, as well as the series.

+Dan Cooper

+The second episode of Sarge, "Ring In, Ring Out", features a character named Dan Cooper (played by guest star Martin Sheen).
+It aired on September 28, 1971.
+On November 24, 1971, a man giving the name Dan Cooper hijacked Flight 305 from Portland, Oregon, to Seattle, Washington.
+The name the hijacker gave, Dan Cooper, was mistakenly reported in the press as D.B.
+Cooper.